amitrana001/DynaMITe/README.md

 We provide pretrained models with different backbones for interactive segmentation.

-You can find model weights and evaluation results in the tables below:
+You can find the model weights and evaluation results in the tables below.
+Although we provide hyperlinks against the respective table entries, all models are trained in the multi-instance setting, and are applicable for both single and multi-instance settings.

 <table>
     <thead align="center">